 We are delighted to bring forth the presence and visibility of University of Stirling, RAK Campus – Centre of Academic Excellence (CAE) to you.
 Teaching is not a stochastic process but a beacon of logically structured guidance - this belief is our foundation at the CAE.
 At quantum levels, the teaching deliverables will instill and enhance a passion for teaching and learning – both for the faculties and the students alike.
 At classical levels this will be visible through the student’s abilities to apply these learnings to the contemporary matrices of personal and professional lives and those of self-development.
 One of the most important initiatives at the CAE is the ‘learning process ownership’ through self, peer and guided mentoring.
 CAE’s vision is ‘knowledge – a pursuit of life’.

-Shanthi RAJAN is a senior HR professional with 17 years of HR corporate experience and has worked predominantly in MNCs handling senior HR roles.
-Shanthi is the Director – Institution Development of University of Stirling, RAK campus and SQA Diplomas.
+Shanthi RAJAN is a senior HR professional with a cumulative 29 years of experience in the industry and academia.
+Shanthi is the Director – Institution Development of University of Stirling, RAK campus and SQA (Scottish Qualifications Authority) Diplomas.
 She moved to academia in 2009 and has taught in many reputed international universities namely University of Wollongong, London School of Economics, Middlesex and University of Bolton’s campuses in Ras Al Khaimah, Vietnam, Sri Lanka and Malaysia.

 During the years she has developed her communication skills and ability to build effective relationships across the board and with various stakeholders and have a strong ability to lead teams as well as highly developed skills in detailed analysis and problem-solving situations.
 Apart from teaching, Shanthi facilitates, design, and deliver need based trainings and workshops in India, Sri Lanka, Dubai and Sudan which include in house and public programs as part of Management Development programs for senior executives in areas such as OB, Leadership and Emotional Intelligence.
 She translates her 17 years of Corporate experience into classroom knowledge through her teaching and communication skills.
 She uses the edifice of emotional intelligence based education system as the core concept in classroom teaching.
 She is a good team player with her colleagues and her students - an emotional intelligence approach that reflects in her disposition in workplace and beyond.